Live music

 Venues to know

-- Wigmore Hall 3 events this week
+- Royal Albert Hall 1 event this week

 How we pick